-If you’re looking to add a new property to your portfolio, it’s worth considering the pros and cons of investing in commercial property vs residential property.
+If you’re looking to add a new investment to your portfolio, it’s worth considering the pros and cons of investing in commercial property vs residential property.

 This is a question many investors ask, and ultimately it will depend on your own personal preference, and the opportunities available to you.

 But, whether you’re team commercial or team residential, or perhaps a mixture of the two, there are a number of advantages and disadvantages to both approaches.

 Most people do not automatically think of buying commercial property when they first get into property investing.
 That’s probably because most people are much more familiar with residential buildings than commercial ones and so they stick with what they know.

 However, that could be a mistake as there are a number of advantages to commercial property that will appeal to first-time investors, as well as a few negatives: